BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 You don’t buy subscriptions you don’t use.
 You don’t hand your data to dozens of companies.
 You don’t manage passwords or logins.

-You use what you need, when you need it — and only pay for what you use.
+You use what you need, when you need it, and only pay for what you use.

 This streaming software spans the four areas society already runs on:

-• **Privacy** — identity, data, security
+• Privacy (identity, data, security)
-• **Collaboration** — messaging, meetings, documents
+• Collaboration (messaging, meetings, documents)
-• **Commerce** — payments, contracts, assets
+• Commerce (payments, contracts, assets)
-• **Governance** — rules, voting, enforcement
+• Governance (rules, voting, enforcement)

 All of it runs without fraud, because actions are authenticated **before** they occur.